 Partly digested food enters the colon from the small intestine.
 The colon removes water and nutrients from the food and turns the rest into solid waste (stool).
 Coordinated series of contractions of the colon act to pass the stool forward and empty into the rectum.
 As stool enters the rectum, the rectum relaxes and acts as a reservoir to hold the stool.
 The primary function of the anus is to hold stool within the rectum until a time when it is appropriate to pass stool (defecate or have a “bowel movement”).
 At the appropriate time, the anus relaxes to eliminate the stool.

-Diverticulosis is very common.
-The proportion of the population with diverticulosis increases with age.
-It is uncommon for people under the age of 30 to have diverticulosis.
-Approximately 30-40% of people aged 60 years old have diverticulosis.
-Between 50-80% of people aged 80 years old have diverticulosis.
+Diverticulosis is very common, and the proportion of the population with diverticulosis increases with age.
+It is uncommon for people under the age of 30 to have diverticulosis, but approximately 30-40% of people aged 60 years old have diverticulosis and up to 50-80% of people aged 80 years old have diverticulosis.
 Most people with diverticulosis will not have symptoms from it.
-In fact, only 10-20% of people with diverticulosis will develop symptoms.
-Of the people that develop symptoms from their diverticulosis, only 10-20% of those people will need hospitalization.
-Of all the people who have diverticulosis, only about 1% will require surgery.
+In fact, only 10-20% of people with diverticulosis will develop symptoms, and of the people that develop symptoms, only 10-20% of those people will need hospitalization and only about 1% will require surgery.

 The most common complication of diverticulosis is diverticulitis.
 Diverticulitis is an inflammatory condition of the colon that is thought to be caused by perforation of one of the individual sacs.
 It is estimated that 10-20% of people with diverticulosis will develop diverticulitis.
-The most common symptoms of diverticulitis are abdominal or pelvic pain, abdominal tenderness and fever called simple diverticulitis.
-There can be several secondary complications of an attack of diverticulitis.
-When a secondary complication forms from an attack of diverticulitis, it is called complicated diverticulitis.
-These complications include abscess formation and perforation of the colon with peritonitis.
-An abscess is a pocket of pus that the body has walled off.
-Peritonitis is infection that spreads freely within the abdomen.
+The most common symptoms of simple diverticulitis are abdominal or pelvic pain, abdominal tenderness, and fevers.
+Complicated diverticulitis occurs when secondary complications results after an attack of diverticulitis, and these complications include abscess formation and perforation of the colon with peritonitis.
+An abscess is a pocket of pus that the body has walled off, and peritonitis is infection that spreads freely within the abdomen.
 Peritonitis often causes patients to become quite sick and may be life threatening.

 Complicated diverticulitis is often graded on a scale called the Hinchey classification.
 Hinchey 1 refers to the presence of an abscess near the inflamed segment of colon.
 Hinchey 2 is the presence of an abscess within the pelvis that is separate from the inflamed segment of colon.
 Hinchey 3 refers to a perforation of the colon that results in spread of infection within the abdomen (peritonitis).
 Hinchey 4 refers to perforation of the colon resulting in spillage of stool within the abdomen.

-Once a person has an attack of diverticulitis, he or she is at risk for further attacks and for complications.
-It is difficult to define the exact risk of a recurrent attack of diverticulitis in a person who has had a previous attack.
-There are many factors that may influence this risk such as the age of the patient and the severity of the initial attack.
-The most feared complication of diverticulitis is perforation and peritonitis, with the need for emergency surgery and creation of a colostomy.
+Once a person has an attack of diverticulitis, he or she is at risk for further episodes and for the development of complications.
+It is difficult to define the exact risk of a recurrent attack of diverticulitis in a person who has had a previous attack, and there are many factors that may influence this risk, including the age of the patient and the severity of the initial attack.
+The most feared complication of diverticulitis is perforation and peritonitis, which often requires emergency surgery and the creation of a colostomy.
 Several studies have demonstrated that the vast majority of patients in whom this happens have never had prior symptoms from their diverticula.